 WE ARE WRHBA

-Since 1946, the Waterloo Region Home Builders Association (WRHBA) has been the recognized leader and the voice of the new residential home construction, land development, and professional renovation industries in the Regional Municipality of Waterloo, Ontario.
+Constituted in 1946, the Waterloo Region Home Builders Association (WRHBA) is the recognized leader and the official voice of the new residential home construction, land development, and professional renovation industry in the Regional Municipality of Waterloo, Ontario.
+With a focus on innovation and excellence in the planning and the building of sustainable communities and in the redevelopment and renovation of existing ones, the WRHBA works with all levels of government to establish fair and effective policies that impact and contribute to housing affordability and choice for consumers.

-WRHBA member companies construct over 90% of all new residential units, making it one of the most significant economic engines driving the Region's economy, creating over 22,000 jobs, 1.5 billion in wages, and 3 billion in investment value.
+WRHBA member companies construct over 90% of all new residential Housing units, making it one of the most significant economic engines driving the Region's economy, creating over 22,000 jobs, 1.5 billion in wages, and 3 billion in investment value.

 WRHBA and its members proudly support RenoMark, the industry's mark of excellence for renovators.
 Renovate confidently by using one of our renovator members who has met the criteria to join the program and proudly displays the RenoMark logo with their company.